Shopping & Reviews

 Published on November 23, 2021

 Staying on top of life’s many demands doesn’t always go hand-in-hand with preparing home-cooked meals.
-The next time you find yourself in a time crunch, let the hot water do the heavy lifting for you.
+The next time you find yourself in a time crunch, let hot water do the heavy lifting for you.
 Steaming is one of the most hassle-free ways to cook food.
 Simply heat up water until it reaches boiling point, producing hot vapor.
 Cover up the pot, which encloses the food in a sealed environment and allows the steam to heat your meal—no cooking oil necessary, and no need to constantly stir or flip either.

 This gentle cooking method won’t burn delicate foods like fish fillets, and it tends to preserve the flavors and nutrients of your ingredients.
 “I love using a food steamer because it makes it difficult to mess up the texture of the food you are steaming,” says Caroline Caron-Phelps, who writes the food blog Pickled Plum.
 “I love that vegetables retain a slight crunch and look so vibrant in color.”

-The world of food steamers is quite diverse, with a wide range of options to suit different kitchen setups and cooking needs.
+The world of food steamers is diverse, with a wide range of options to suit different kitchen setups and cooking needs.
 We consulted the experts to find out which food steamers they recommend—and how they use them at home.

 Our Top Picks